Snail Pace Transformations

 6. Get Your Friends Involved

-I wrote an article sharing seven Christmas-themed swap parties to hold with your friends over Christmas.
+I wrote an article about seven Christmas-themed swap parties you can hold with your friends over Christmas.
 Two of them will help you and your friends save money on gifts.

 7. Think Ahead